adhmattheus/Flutter/README.md

 # flutter mobile development
-Here you will find some examples of apps developed in flutter. app_expenses - organize your personal expenses using this app. app_quiz - a mini app example of a quiz of questions.
+Here you will find some examples of apps developed in flutter. <br>
+app_expenses - organize your personal expenses using this app. app_quiz - a mini app example of a quiz of questions.